codatio/codat-docs/docs/lending/guides/loan-writeback/deposit.md

         codat -->> backend: bank transaction
 ```

-This part of your application must have access to the following configuration properties
+To perform these operations, you will need the following properties:

 - Lender's [`lendersBankAccount.id`](/lending-api#/AccountingBankAccount)
 - SMB's [`borrowersBankAccount.id`](/lending-api#/AccountingBankAccount) and `currency`

-and you must provide

-- `depositDate` - the date the funding was deposited into the borrowers bank account
+- `depositDate` - the date the funding was deposited into the borrower's bank account
-- `depositAmount` - the funding amount you provided the SMB.
-For selective invoice finance this is the advance
+- `depositAmount` - the funding amount or advance provided to the SMB

 ### Create transfer

+To record the transfer of money from the lender's bank account to the borrower's bank account:

-Following Codat's async record creation process, use the [Get create transfer model](/lending-api#/operations/get-create-transfers-model) endpoint to determine the transfer request parameters.
+1. Use the [Get create transfer model](/lending-api#/operations/get-create-transfers-model) endpoint to determine the transfer request parameters.

-Next, call the [Create transfer](/lending-api#/operations/create-transfer) endpoint to transfer the money from the lender's bank account to the borrower's bank account.
-Note that you are performing a transfer *from* the lender's account Id *to* the borrower's account Id.
+2. Call the [Create transfer](/lending-api#/operations/create-transfer) endpoint to perform the transfer of money.
+Note that you are performing a transfer *from* `lendersBankAccount.id` *to* `borrowersBankAccount.id`.

 <Tabs>
 <TabItem value="nodejs" label="TypeScript">